 Generators are designed to produce a powerful voltage and, when moisture enters the outlets or seeps into the engine, it can cause an electrocution or explosion.
-Don't allow a portable generator to get wet or run out in the open in the rain.
-Never run your generator in humid climates, unless you use a generator tent.
-Remember that electricity and water don't mix.
+It is essential to understand that electricity and water don't mix.
+Therefore, it is not advisable to operate a portable generator in humid climates, unless you use a generator tent.
+Never allow your generator to get wet or run out in the open in the rain.

-When comparing the operation of a generator to using a car in the rain, thinking about it a little, it should be obvious that a car engine is in an enclosure.
+This will help protect your generator from moisture and ensure its safety.
+It is also important to install carbon monoxide detectors in any room connected to an attached garage where you are running your generator.
+When comparing the operation of a generator to using a car in the rain, it should be obvious that a car engine is in an enclosure.
 This should also be the case when you connect or unplug the cables that are in the electrical panel of the generator.